youthHan/molmoact/README.md

 </p>

 MolmoAct is a repository for training and using Ai2's open-sourced Action Reasoning Model that can reason in space.

+Note: Training code, evaluation code, and data processing scripts will also be released soon.
+We are finalizing them for public release to ensure ease of reproducibility and clarity.

 ## Release Notes